This post was originally published on August 11, 2020 and has been updated for accuracy and comprehensiveness.

-The truth is, spiders don’t actually love your cameras—they love the bugs attracted to the infrared light emitting from your camera.
-This can be a real issue for homeowners because spider webs not only obstruct visibility, but also trigger false alerts, especially for motion-activated security cameras.
+The truth is, spiders don’t love your cameras—they love the bugs attracted to the infrared light emitting from your camera.
+This can be a real issue for homeowners because spider webs not only obstruct visibility but can also trigger false alerts for motion-activated security cameras.

-So, what can you do to prevent spider webs, insects and other bugs from affecting your outdoor security cameras?
-Below, our security experts list seven tips for keeping cameras bug free.
+So, what can you do to prevent spider webs, insects, and other bugs from affecting your outdoor security cameras?
+Read on for tips from our security experts.

-There are a variety of ways you can keep spider webs, insects and other bugs off of your home security cameras.
-Consider the following solutions:
+There are a variety of ways to keep bugs, insects and spider webs off of security cameras.
+Here are a few ideas you could try:

-1. Apply lubricants to the outside case of your camera.
-Cover the body and surrounding area of your camera with a lubricant like Teflon spray, silicon or Vaseline.
-This will make the camera too slippery for spiders to spin webs on it.
+- Apply lubricants to the outside case of your camera.
+Cover the body and surrounding area of your camera with a lubricant like Teflon spray, silicon, or Vaseline.
+This will make the camera too slippery for spiders to spin webs on.
 Just be sure to cover the lens with a paper towel before applying a thin layer of lubricant.

-5. Spray bug repellent around cameras.
-To keep bugs away from your outdoor surveillance camera, use bugs spray or insecticide around the protective housing of the camera.
-Use this guide for help selecting the right repellent.
+- Spray bug repellent around cameras.
+To keep bugs away from your outdoor surveillance camera, use bug spray or insecticide around the protective housing of the camera.
+Here’s a more in-depth guide to help you select the right repellent.

-6. Sweep camera areas weekly.
-Regularly clean the camera exterior, housing, enclosures, cover or shield with a soft-bristled brush to remove existing bugs and webs.
+- Sweep camera areas weekly.
+Regularly clean the camera’s exterior, housing, enclosures, cover, and shield with a soft-bristled brush to remove existing bugs and webs.

-7. Use a fan to prevent sider webs.
+- Use a fan to prevent spider webs.
 Consider investing in a low-price computer fan to keep spiders and other bugs at a distance.
 A fan will prevent spiders from building webs around your lenses and will also keep bugs away.

-The tips in this post aren’t fail-safe solutions.
+The tips above aren’t automatic solutions.
 You may have to repeat them a few times to see results.
 But, don’t overdo it.
-Be mindful of pets and young children when spraying pesticides and ensure your cameras have protective housing before applying chemicals and lubricants.
+Be mindful of pets and young children when spraying pesticides, and ensure your cameras have protective components before applying chemicals and lubricants.